Facets-cloud/module-development-examples/README.md

   # Defines the expected structure and data types for the instance variable required by the module.

 outputs:
-  default:
+  <output_name>:
     type: "@outputs/<output_type>"
-  # Specifies the type associated with the module's default output.
+  # Specifies the type associated with a specific Terraform output.
+The <output_name> can be the name of a specific Terraform output or the special keyword 'default' to indicate the entire module's output.
 This allows other modules to request inputs of a type that may be available from various outputs of various modules.

 inputs:
   <desired input name>: